hitchtest/hitch/docs/api/engine_api.rst

 -------------

 self.preconditions is a dictionary representation of the YAML snippet in the test being run.
 What goes in this snippet is up to you.
-Anything that is valid YAML and an associative arrays is allowed.
+Anything that is valid YAML is allowed.

 Example: